 Jansen (2020). mTORC2 Steals the Spotlight.
 Epilepsy curr.
 20(2): 116.
 PMID: 32100554.

 Siu et al., (2006).
 TORC1 and TORC2 coactivators are required for tax activation of the human T-cell leukemia virus type 1 long terminal repeats.
 J Virol.
 80(14): 7052.
 PMID: 16809310.

 The role of TORC-2 has not been as well characterised as its family member TORC-1.
 TORC-2 is a complex that acts as a transcriptional coactivator for CREB1 enhancing its interaction with TAF4 leading to specific gene induction such as steroidogenic gene, StAR.
-TORC-2 is also as a coactivator in several pathways including the SIK/TORC signalling pathway plus the LKB1/AMPK/TORC2 signalling regulating gluconeogenesis.
-Also, it is a coactivator for TAX activation of the human T-cell leukaemia virus type 1 (HTLV-1) long terminal repeats (LTR).
+TORC-2 is also as a coactivator in several pathways including the SIK/TORC signalling pathway plus the LKB1/AMPK/TORC2 signalling regulating gluconeogenesis pathway.
+TORC-2 is also a coactivator for TAX activation of the human T-cell leukaemia virus type 1 (HTLV-1) long terminal repeats (LTR).
 It is a potent coactivator of PPARGC1A and inducer of mitochondrial biogenesis in muscle cells.